Learn how to use XLOOKUP across multiple Worksheets with named ranges instead of the old VLOOOKUP function.

 In the picture below, you can see our initial data set, and our goal is to look up values across three Worksheets.

 We store the Total Sales in three different Worksheets that contain different products.
 We’ll use a named range to simplify working with formulas.
-It is the right decision if don not wants to keep long cell references in mind.
+It is the right decision if you do not want to keep long cell references in mind.

 Create a named range

-To add a named range, use these steps below:
+To add a named range, use the steps below:

 Select the range you want to describe and enter the name in the name box to create a named range.

-This small step saves your time in case of using complex formulas!
+This small step saves you time in case of using complex formulas!

 Apply names for Worksheet “Region2” and “Region3”.